elifgularslan/AnimalClassificationWithCNN/README.md

 * **Observation:** The 74.05% score indicates that the model is quite confident and reliable in its prediction for a 10-class problem.
 This level of confidence proves that the model has successfully learned the fundamental features.
 The remaining uncertainty (25.95%) stems from background noise or similarities to other classes in the visual data, and can be addressed through hyperparameter optimization to achieve confidence levels above 90%.
 ---
 ---
-# 🐾 Animals-10 Görüntü Sınıflandırma: Özel CNN Projesi
+# 🐾 Animals-10 Görüntü Sınıflandırma

 ## 🎯 Proje Amacı
 Bu projenin temel amacı, 10 farklı hayvan türünü sınıflandırabilen güçlü bir Derin Öğrenme modeli geliştirmektir.
 Transfer Öğrenme (Transfer Learning) yerine, sıfırdan bir **Özel Evrişimli Sinir Ağı (CNN)** mimarisi kurularak modelin genelleme yeteneği test edilmiştir.